Tensor Clustering with Planted Structures: Statistical Optimality and Computational Limits: Discussion and Future Work

 In this paper, we study the statistical and computational limits of tensor clustering with planted structures, including the constant high-order structure (CHC) and rank-one high-order structure (ROHC).
 We derive tight statistical lower bounds and tight computational lower bounds under the HPC/HPDS conjectures for both high-order cluster detection and recovery problems.
 For each problem, we also provide unconstrained-time algorithms and polynomial-time algorithms that respectively achieve these statistical and computational limits.
 The main results of this paper are summarized in the phase transition diagrams in Figure \ref{fig: detection and recovery phase transition} and Table \ref{tab: phase transition table}.

-This paper mainly focuses on the full high-order clustering in the sense that the signal tensor is sparse along all modes.
+There are a few directions worth exploring in the future.
+First, this paper mainly focuses on the full high-order clustering in the sense that the signal tensor is sparse along all modes.
 In practice, the partial cluster also commonly appears (e.g., tensor biclustering \citep{feizi2017tensor}), where the signal is sparse only in part of the modes.
 It is interesting to investigate the statistical and computational limits for high-order partial clustering.
-In addition to the exact recovery discussed in this paper, it is interesting to study other variants of recovery, such as the partial recovery and weak recovery.
-Since our computational lower bounds of $\CHC$ and $\ROHC$ are based on HPC conjecture (Conjecture \ref{conj: hardness of tensor clique detection}) and HPDS conjecture (Conjecture \ref{conj: HPDS recovery conjecture}), it is interesting to provide more evidence for these conjectures.
+Second, in addition to the exact recovery discussed in this paper, we think our results can be extended to other variants of recovery, such as partial recovery and weak recovery.
+Third, in the ROHC model, the non-zero components of the signal are required to have the similar magnitudes as this assumption is essential for support recovery.
+Another interesting problem is to \emph{estimate $(\bv_1,\ldots,\bv_d)$ without the constraint on the component magnitudes of the signal}, which can be seen a rank-one case of the sparse tensor SVD/PCA problem \citep{zhang2019optimal-statsvd,sun2017provable,niles2020all}.
+For this problem, the signal-to-noise ratio lower bounds we established in Theorems \ref{thm: ROHC detection lower bound} and \ref{thm: ROHC_D and ROHC_R comp lower bound} still hold by virtue of the estimation-to-detection reduction.
+However, the ROHC$_R$ Search and Power-iteration algorithms studied in this paper may no longer be suitable for estimating $(\bv_1,\ldots,\bv_d)$.
+A natural unconstrained-time estimator is the maximum likelihood estimator, while to our best knowledge its guarantee is unexplored. \cite{zhang2019optimal-statsvd} developed efficient algorithms which can achieve the minimax optimal error rate in sparse tensor estimation.
+However, it is unclear if the required signal-to-noise in \cite{zhang2019optimal-statsvd} is tight.
+It is interesting to develop algorithms with optimal guarantees for sparse tensor SVD/PCA under the tight signal-to-noise ratio requirement.
+Finally, since our computational lower bounds of $\CHC$ and $\ROHC$ are based on HPC conjecture (Conjecture \ref{conj: hardness of tensor clique detection}) and HPDS conjecture (Conjecture \ref{conj: HPDS recovery conjecture}), it is interesting to provide more evidence for these conjectures.